This is what I use to get stuff done

 There's a bunch of free and subscription-based software I use on a daily basis: 1Password, Spectacle, ImageOptim, Gmail and Calendar, Slack, GitHub, Dropbox, Simplenote, Todoist, Telegram and Whatsapp, Feedly, Instapaper, Pinboard, Netflix, Spotify, Strava, et cetera.

 This website has been built using the software and hardware above: it's based on Jekyll, webpack, and gulp, and hosted on AWS S3 with Cloudfront and Route 53.
 Continuous Integration and Delivery is done with CircleCI.
 For images management I use Cloudinary.
-This, and all my domains have been registered with Gandi.
+This one and all my domains have been registered with Gandi.
 You can find the source code in GitHub.